Martingales for physicists: A treatise on stochastic thermodynamics and beyond: Martingales in discrete time

 \subsection{$^{\spadesuit}$Backward martingales, submartingales and supermartingales}

-In the definition of the martingale, Eq.~(\ref{eq:defM}), $n\geq m$, implying that the martingale is defined with respect to a part of the trajectory that happened in the past.
-Instead, we can also define martingales with respect to conditional expectations of parts of the trajectory that takes place in the future.
+In the definition of the martingale, Eq.~(\ref{eq:defM}), we have that $n\geq m$, and hence the martingale definition uses a part of the trajectory that happened in the past.
+We can also define martingales conditioned on a part of the trajectory that takes place in the future.
 In this way, we obtain {\em backward} martingales.